diefenbach/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 Each component has a cid - even if they are not set explicit.
 To work with dynamically created cids you can work with the dict-like attribute 'components'.
 After the calling component object is available, the id of the note can be get.
 Now we have all informations to display a ModalBox with the detail informations of the note entry (which is, to be honest, just the same as we display in the notes_list, but the journey is the reward).

-There is another itneresting method called in this handler: add_component().
+There is another interesting method called in this handler: add_component().
 This method takes a component and adds it to the current container.
 As always after changing the container structure, a redraw is required.

 Until now, we can add and display notes.
 But next, we want to use the note form not only for creating new notes, but also for editing existing notes.